GrantDenn/Python-programs/README.md

-# Python (Ab)Users Group
+# Python Users Group

-Just some people learning and teaching python in Denver ColoRADo.
+Just some people learning and teaching python in Denver CO at MSU Denver and CU Denver.